-Spending other people’s money can make people quite generous.
+Spending other people’s money can make you quite generous.

 Frivolous, even.
 And unless a firm has a detailed policy for how its donations are to be evaluated and approved, oversight is exceedingly difficult.
 This means that the partners can easily say “yes” to almost anyone or anything.
 Every favored client or hot prospect’s random pet project.
 Print ads in their kids’ school and religious-institution programs.
 It’s reactive, not strategic or calculated to accomplish any particular goal.
 All that hard-earned money just gradually dissipates…

 It’s hard to say “no” to a good cause.

 The partners buy meaningless rubber-chicken tables, golf holes, and one-off sponsorship ads whenever asked, because it’s easy to say “yes” to a good cause (or a bad cause if requested by a client or prospect).
 And there are an infinite number of legitimately good causes.
 The money is probably wasted, but they get to feel good about themselves for saying “yes,” and if by some miracle some business flows from it, they get the billing credit.
 The model’s busted.

 I get this “charitable contributions” question a lot from law and accounting firm clients.
 What I suggest is that they start winnowing the legitimate commitments from requests from those where people simply want to donate to their favorite causes using someone else’s [the firm’s] money.
 That’s too easy.
 Yes, I know that sometimes big clients squeeze you to support their favorite causes.
 Some of that is inevitable but, candidly, that’s client-relationship management, not charity.
 And don’t buy into a prospect’s implication that they’ll consider hiring you very soon if you donate to their cause; you don’t need to buy your friends.

 So how should law firms decide how to invest their precious charitable donations?